Okorojoel/kaspah-page/README.md

 # first file

-this is the fist document i created on git
+this is the fist document i created on GitHub i just made an edit